lmos-ai/arc/README.md

 # The Arc Project

-The goal of the Arc project is to utilize the power of Kotlin DSL and Kotlin Scripting to define a language optimized at orchestrating LLM powered solutions.
+The goal of the Arc project is to utilize the power of Kotlin DSL and Kotlin Scripting to define a language optimized for building LLM powered solutions.

-Please take a look at the [documentation](https://telekom.github.io/arc/).
+Please take a look at the documentation -> coming soon...

 ## Code of Conduct